eddyystop/gulp-mithril-components/README.md

 Devs using Bootstrap or Zurb Foundation might not be excited by that, as they may have to use Less or Sass mixins to relate your component classes to the CSS framework's.

-Do you obtain the class names from the view's `options`?
+Will you obtain the class names from the view's `options`?
 Devs might not be excited to code these whenever a component is used.

 #### Structure

 CSS frameworks require specific nested tags to work properly.
-A `< div>` with one class name must have a child `< div>` with another, and this structure is not consistent between CSS frameworks.
+A `< div>` with a specific class name often requires a child `< div>` with another specific class name, and this structure is not consistent between CSS frameworks.

 #### Complexity

-Bootstrap provides a **lot** of flexibility, most of it extensively documented, and some of it _creative_.
+Bootstrap provides a **lot** of capability, most of it extensively documented, and some of it _creative_.
-Devs, if they are limited to a subset of these capabilities, would either have to limit themselves to the subset, or expand the capabilities themselves.
+Devs, if they are limited to a subset of these capabilities, would either have to limit themselves to the subset, or expand the components with customization.

 Should you decide to write components which do much of what Bootstrap allows, your options will mirror Bootstrap, only using your own notation.
-What dev would enjoy this?
+Who would enjoy that?

 #### Dev vs Web Designer